 In addition, unprofessional conduct language related to discipline is inconsistent between LMFT, LCSW, and LPCC statute.
-For consistency, the language in 4999.90(t) and (u) are being amended to be more consistent with the language for the other license types.
+The language in 4999.90(t) and (u) are being amended to be more consistent with the language for the other license types.

 Section Affected: BPC §4999.90; Some changes are for LPCC only.